orangespaceman/training-notes/ux.md

 ## What is UX?

-A typical project can be seen as a collaboration between business owners, users and developers
+A typical project can be seen as a collaboration between business owners, users and designers/developers

 Typically in the past users weren't consulted in the process